dbt-labs/docs.getdbt.com/website/blog/2022-07-12-change-data-capture.md

 ## Final thoughts

-Both of these solutions allow Joanne to achieve her desired output – a table containing all versions of income amounts for a given month – while improving the workflow and the efficiency of the final model.
+Both of these solutions allow Joanne to achieve her desired output – a table containing all versions of income for a given month – while improving the workflow and the efficiency of the final model.

 However, each has its advantages and disadvantages.